New Year, New Me… ntal Breakdown

 What Actually Needs Changing

-I am not replacing myself.
+I’m not replacing myself.

-I am auditing myself.
+I’m auditing myself.

 That means looking at:

-• Default reactions
+• Default Reactions

-• Avoidance patterns
+• Avoidance Patterns

-• Comfort behaviors
+• Comfort Behaviours

-Some of those patterns made sense once.
+Some of these made sense once.

-Some were survival mechanisms.
+Some were survival.

-Some are just outdated firmware.
+Some are just outdated.

-You don’t delete firmware.
+You don’t delete it.

 You refactor it.